googleinterns/voter-central/info-compiler/README.md

 ---

 ## Local Run
-To run InfoCompilerFunction locally, execute this command:
+To run InfoCompilerUtils locally, execute this command:
 ```bash
 mvn function:run
 ```
-(See pom.xml build --> plugins --> plugin for how InfoCompilerFunction is defined to run.)
+(See pom.xml build --> plugins --> plugin for how InfoCompilerUtils is defined to run.)

 ---